-Anthracnose is a collection of fungal diseases that often appears in the Bay area in April, but knowing more about it before spring begins can help you to prevent it in your garden and landscape.
+Also known as ripe rot, anthracnose causes a collection of fungal diseases that often appear in wet spring weather.
+Knowing more about it ahead of time can help you to prevent it in your garden and landscape.

 Anthracnose prefers berries, tomatoes, and other soft fruits, but it is also found on avocados, almonds, lettuce, citrus, cucurbits, spinach, turfgrass, and beans, as well as snapdragons, and deciduous and evergreen trees and shrubs.